callaunchpad/MOR/README.md

 # MOR
 Multi-Objective Robotics

+## Description
+Many real-world problems have conflicting objectives, however, it is difficult to design a single reward function that optimally combines all objectives.
+To address this, we will simultaneously and independently optimize all solutions on the Pareto front.
+This project will investigate how to implement and improve the existing MO-CMA-ES algorithm to operate a Baxter robot quickly and adaptively in production for a multi-objective problem such as collision avoidance.

 ## Setup Docker
 1. Install [Docker](https://docs.docker.com/engine/installation/) and `docker login`
 2. Add the following to your `~/.zshrc` or `~/.bashrc` file (Documentation at bottom)